lyndon025/playtested/src/content/article/2023-10-13-this-insanely-realistic-game-looks-familiar--impressions---record.md

 ---
-title: "This insanely realistic game looks familiar? | Impressions - REC.O.R.D."
+author: lyndonguitar
+category: Review
-description: "REC.O.R.D. is a mobile FPS game with ultra-realistic graphics, it use body cam-style first-person perspective, blending seamlessly with photorealistic visuals and animations resulting in terrifyingly lifelike visuals."
+description: REC.O.R.D. is a mobile FPS game with ultra-realistic graphics, it use body cam-style first-person perspective, blending seamlessly with photorealistic visuals and animations resulting in terrifyingly lifelike visuals.
+featured: false
 pubDate: 2023-10-13
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "unrecord"]
+tags:
-featured: false
+- taptap
+- unrecord
-thumb: ""
+thumb: ''
+title: This insanely realistic game looks familiar? | Impressions - REC.O.R.D.
 ---

 REC.O.R.D. is a mobile FPS game with ultra-realistic graphics, it use body cam-style first-person perspective, blending seamlessly with photorealistic visuals and animations resulting in terrifyingly lifelike visuals.